 Now that you’ve collected some genuine fans, how can you make sure that they want to stick around for more?
 Let your brand have a personality.
 Customers want to feel like they are interacting with something real, in the same way that you would rather speak to a person rather than be routed through an automated telephone system.
 Oreo does that through nostalgic, “feel-good” messaging paired with timely responses and feedback to user engagement.
 When Oreo asks, “Do you ever dunk your Oreo cookie more than once?” you are swept back in time to the days of after-school snacks, sitting at the kitchen table with Mom, a glass of milk, and a couple of Oreos.
 This post generated over 30,000 “Likes”, 4760 comments, and 172 shares – the kind of engagement and sharing that brands would kill for.
 People saw it, related to it, felt a personal connection, and wanted to talk about it and share it with others.

 While it is great to have existing fans engaging and interacting on your brand’s Page, it is important to remember that each of these fans likely has hundreds of Facebook friends—also known as your potential future fans.
 The ability to tag is Facebook’s most viral feature.
-Oreo has done a great job integrating photo-tagging and thus increasing their visibility to those that may not have encountered their Page yet.
+Oreo has done a great job integrating photo-tagging and thus increasing its visibility to those that may not have encountered its Page yet.
 Any fan has a chance to be featured as Oreo’s “World Fan of the Week” profile picture, simply by tagging their Oreo brand experience in a photo of them with the product.
 Here’s that give-and-take concept again.

 How can Oreo’s Facebook success be applied to other brands?